Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Introduction

-To address the issue of conducting interface and, consequently, formation of 2DEG, in this work, we thoroughly investigate the electronic properties of the polar-polar (001) interface of LVO/KTO using first-principles density functional calculations.
-The cubic LaVO$_3$ (LVO), already metallic in nature with mostly $3d$ orbitals at the Fermi level (FL) when interfaced with KTO, forms a conducting surface even with a single unit cell.
-Although it is unclear from the experimental report which geometry of LVO was used for the transport investigation, the charge distribution in the thin films of LVO and a later study from the same extended group suggests the cubic geometry of LVO is used to form an interface \cite{kakkar2022rashba}.
-We perform our investigations with the cubic LVO \cite{wold1954perowskite,jiang2006prediction} to match the stoichiometry consistent with KTO.
-Our LVO-layer dependent electronic structure calculations strongly suggest that even a single layer of LVO is enough to create a conducting interface, and no critical thickness of LVO unit cells required, unlike what is mentioned in the experimental results (3 unit cells of LVO) \cite{wadehra2020planar}.
-Though, it is essential to note that the orthorhombic phase of LaVO$_3$ is a Mott-Hubbard insulator \cite{bordet1993structural,de2007orbital}, which shows a metal-insulator transition \cite{miyasaka2000critical,hotta2007polar} unlike the cubic phase.
-It is worth mentioning that the perovskite LVO in the cubic phase is a ferromagnetic material with a total magnetic moment $\sim2\mu_{B}$, as reported by Rashid et al. \cite{rashid2017theoretical}, which was not taken into account in the previous study \cite{kakkar2022rashba}.
-To the best of our knowledge, no theoretical studies mention the magnetic ordering in LVO-based heterostructures, except one experimental study \cite{luders2009room}.
-There are also some theoretical studies dedicated to the cubic phase of LVO investigating the magnetism \cite{rashid2017theoretical} and the electron-correlation effects via DMFT \cite{dang2013designing, dang2013theory}.
-Along with the non-magnetic electronic structure calculations, we also report the magnetic ordering in different layers of LVO.
+To address the issue of a conducting interface, and consequently, the formation of 2DEG, we investigate the electronic properties of the polar-polar (001) LVO/KTO interface using first-principles density functional calculations.
+The cubic LaVO$_3$ (LVO), which is metallic with mostly V $3d$ orbitals at the Fermi level (FL), forms a conducting interface with KTO substrate even with a single layer of LVO.
+Although it is unclear from the experimental report which structure of LVO was used for the transport investigation, the charge distribution in the thin films of LVO and a later study suggest that a cubic LVO was likely used to form the LVO/KTO interface \cite{kakkar2022rashba}.
+We therefore perform our investigations with cubic LVO \cite{wold1954perowskite,jiang2006prediction} to match the stoichiometry and structure of KTO.
+In passing, we note that the orthorhombic phase of LaVO$_3$ is a Mott-Hubbard insulator \cite{bordet1993structural,de2007orbital}, undergoing a metal-insulator transition \cite{miyasaka2000critical,hotta2007polar}.
+The cubic perovskite LVO is a ferromagnetic metal with a total magnetic moment $\sim2\mu_{B}$, as reported by Rashid \textit{et al.} \cite{rashid2017theoretical}.
+To the best of our knowledge, no previous studies discuss the magnetic order in LVO-based heterostructures, except one experiment \cite{luders2009room}.
+There are also some theoretical studies dedicated to the cubic phase of bulk LVO, investigating the magnetism \cite{rashid2017theoretical} and electron-correlation using DMFT \cite{dang2013designing, dang2013theory}.
+Along with the non-magnetic calculations, we also report various possible magnetic orders with different number of layers of LVO in the LVO/KTO heterostructure.